JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: ok

-NS: we have a image  display  and we have the  cube

-NS: one can change the  way  ti is  shown  using the  icon inthe  upper  right  corner
+NS:  we have a image  display  and we have the  cube  one can change the  way  ti is  shown  using the  icon inthe  upper  right  corner

-NS: as in the  model  window  show  ti as a  mesh  or  with  fidderent  textures

-NS: the  best here is  to show  in  full render
+NS:  as in the  model  window  show  ti as a  mesh  or  with  fidderent  textures  the  best here is  to show  in  full render
 NS:

 [image](https://gyazo.com/ab227bbe8d7e7a08b1767fbe528c998a)

 DS: oki i hade to open the veiwport wide to see that

-NS: yes  some miht  be  hidden

-NS: So now  we  are in a  texture draw mode
+NS:  yes  some miht  be  hidden  So now  we  are in a  texture draw mode

 JR: yes that is odd